 Department of Community Health and Psychiatric Nursing, School of Nursing and Midwifery, Mashhad University of Medical Sciences, Mashhad, Iran.

 Department of Educational Psychology, Ferdowsi University of Mashhad, Iran.

-Results: 30% of mothers were depression based on Edinburgh scale.
+Results: 30% of mothers were depressed based on the Edinburgh scale.
 The best cut-off point to discriminate mothers with depression (a combination major and minor depression) from normal women in postpartum period was >10 with sensitivity 87.95% and specificity 93.86%.
 The highest area under the receiver operating characteristic curve (ROC= 0.959).
 For women with major depression, the best cut-off point was 16 with sensitivity 94.12% and specificity 94.54% (ROC= 0.98).

-Conclusions: In conclusion, the finding of this psychometric study showed the Persian version of EPDS can be used as valid tool at a cut-off score of >10 to screen mothers with a combination major and minor depression and at cut-off score of >16 for screening those with major depression in postpartum period in health care center.
+Conclusion: In conclusion, the finding of this psychometric study showed the Persian version of EPDS can be used as a valid tool at a cut-off score of >10 to screen mothers with a combination major and minor depression and at cut-off score of >16 for screening those with major depression in postpartum period in health care center.